AfrozSaqlain/Papr/README.md

 Color coding:

-* Very light blue = Personally tested and verified.
+* ✳️ = Personally tested and verified.
-* Very light red = Not yet personally tested (expected to work, but unverified).
+* ❌  = Not yet personally tested (expected to work, but unverified).

 ## ✳️ Cargo (crates.io)
 If you already have Rust installed, install Papr directly from crates.io (the crate is published under `papr-tui` and installs the binary command `papr`):